 I also wanted to update the hardware, so I filled the holes with wood filler and sanded down.
 Then, I drilled a hole for a new knob.
 Now we are ready to roll!

 Since I do have a passion for wood grain, I had no intention of hiding that glorious top, but rather redefining it.
-It was my delight to get to try out a new Zibra brush, the fan brush.
-I have carried 7 styles of Zibra brushes in my shop for some time now, and this is the new kid on the block.
+In addition,it is my delight to get to try out a new Zibra brush, the fan brush.
 This brush features a fan design perfect for many uses.

 I then take a soft clean rag and wipe off the excess glazing working in the direction of the grain again.
 I let it cure for a bit and then move on to the topcoat.
 For this I use a matte poly for the final finish.
 Again, follow the grain, and brush on.
 Notice I am using the fan brush again.
 Woot!

 It was at this point that Mr. I came in and watched me for a second and said, “I love those brushes”.
 I replied, “But you’ve never tried this one yet.”
 He said, ” I know, but I love how easy they are to use”.
 My teen took the words right out of my mouth.
 So with excitement I am happy to say that I now carry this fan brush in my stock as well.
 Yay!